Temecula, Murrieta and Hemet Criminal Attorney Drug transportation can include walking

 The evidence in the Ormiston case clearly established the movement of methamphetamine from one place to another, by means of walking.
 The Court found that Ormiston’s use of walking, as opposed to driving, did not invalidate the element of transportation.

-If you have been arrested or charged with Drug Transportation or other criminal offense, contact The Law Office of Nic Cocis and Associates.
+If you have been arrested or charged with Drug Transportation or other criminal offense, contact The Law Office of Nicolai Cocis and Associates.
 Our office is located near the Southwest Justice Center in Murrieta, California.
 We represent individuals charged with Criminal Offenses, DUI and Juvenile Matters in the Temecula, Murrieta, Lake Elsinore, Hemet, Corona and Riverside areas.